Axolotl Swollen Toes: What It Means and What to Do

 Concerning, Pathological Swelling

-This swelling indicates a problem requiring action:
+This swelling indicates a problem requiring closer action:

 - Only affects one toe or one foot